-During operation, wastewater will be directed to the existing foul sewer for treatment in the Elphin Wastewater Treatment Plant.
+Emissions: There will be no construction works on site and all works will involve internal modifications only.
+There will be no constructional emissions from the works during the development phase.
+During operation, wastewater will continue to be directed to the existing foul sewer for treatment in the Ballaghaderreen Wastewater Treatment Plant.